Reformulating dq Impedance Matrices via Pauli Decomposition for Root-Cause Analysis of Instabilities in Grid-Connected Converters: Pauli Impedance Quaternion

+where $L(s)$ and $y(s)$ are the quaternion representation of the minor loop and the admittance, respectively.
+Expressions $\vec{Z}\cdot\vec{Y}$ and $\vec{Z}\times\vec{Y}$ represent the dot and cross product of the vectors involved.

-where $Z_0$ is a scalar component (symmetric impedance), $\va{z}$~$=$~$[Z_1, -jZ_2, Z_3]$ is the vectorial component (impedance coupling vector), $\va*{\sigma}=[\vb*{\sigma_1}, \vb*{\sigma_2}, \vb*{\sigma_3} ]$ is the Pauli vector, and $\langle ,\rangle$ is the dot product (sum of term-by-term products).
-Although matrix and quaternion representations are equivalent, matrix representation will be used for the modelling purposes as its results are easier to interpret from a physical point of view.
-Meanwhile, the quaternion representation will be used to perform stability analyses, as it simplifies finding the root cause of instabilities.
+Although representations based on Pauli matrices (in (\ref{eqn:pauli_impedance})) and quaternions (in (\ref{eqn:quaternion})) are equivalent, in this work, the former will be used for modelling purposes as results are easier to interpret.
+Meanwhile, quaternion representation will be used to analyse stability, as mathematical manipulation is simpler.